-Section 5: Responsibilities of a Candidate
+Section 5: Responsibilities of a Party

-- Clause 1.
+Clause 1.
 The Presidential candidate has executive authority over their party in terms of membership, composition, and name.
 The Presidential Candidate may remove members from their party at any time, for any reason.
 Such individuals will have the right to run as independents for any position they choose post-removal.
+A

-A party without a Presidential Candidate does not have this authority. - Clause 2.
+- party without a Presidential Candidate will select a candidate to hold executive authority over their party in terms of membership, composition and name. - Clause 2.
 Individuals within and comprising parties will be subject to the responsibilities of candidates enumerated in Article 3. - Clause 3.
 Parties may register with the election commission at any time before the close of the filing deadline as established by the Election Commission following the confirmation of a Chief Election Commissioner for the current election cycle.
 New members may be added at any time before the close of the filing deadline by submitting a request to the election commission (see: Section 6 for potential exceptions and further clarification). - Clause 4.
 Parties must register the party name and candidates with the Election Commission before engaging in campaign practices, and may make amendments to either so long as the deadline has not yet passed. - Clause 5.
 The Election Commission does not reserve the right to refuse any party name unless the name is deemed vulgar/inappropriate by the Attorney General before the filing deadline. - Clause 6.
-If a majority of a party wishes to remove the presidential candidate nominee after the filing deadline has passed, 2/3rd of the party must vote in favor of removal and submit the names of those favor and reasoning for the removal to the Chief Election Commissioner for approval.
-If they want to remove the presidential nominee before the filing deadline, the candidates in opposition only option is to form a new party.
+If a majority of a party wishes to remove the Presidential and/or Vice-Presidential candidate nominee after the filing deadline has passed, two thirds (2/3rds) of the party must vote in favor of removal and submit the names of those favor and reasoning for the removal to the Chief Election Commissioner for approval.
+If they want to remove the Presidential and/or Vice-Presidential nominee before the filing deadline, the candidates in opposition only option is to form a new party.